 Tip:

-If your face routine includes actives, apply what’s left to your neck, chest and hands.
+If your face routine already includes actives, apply what’s left on your hands to your neck and chest before reaching for anything new.
+It’s free, and it works.

 6. Always Apply SPF